venturenox/sagawise/kubernetes/helm/sagawise/charts/redis/README.md

 `helm upgrade oci://REGISTRY_NAME/REPOSITORY_NAME/redis --set master.updateStrategy.rollingUpdate.partition=99`
 - Stage 2 (anything else that is not up to date, in this case only master):
 `helm upgrade oci://REGISTRY_NAME/REPOSITORY_NAME/redis`

+### To 20.0.0

+This major version updates the Redis&reg; docker image version used from `7.2` to `7.4`, the new stable version.
+There are no major changes in the chart, but we recommend checking the [Redis&reg; 7.4 release notes](https://raw.githubusercontent.com/redis/redis/7.4/00-RELEASENOTES) before upgrading.

 ### To 19.0.0